paul00b/TicTacToe/README.md

 # TicTacToe

-Project TicTacToe with THP.
+Project TicTacToe with THP by Paul Broussolle

 ## Why a gemfile ?
-So that's easier to install ;)
+So that's easier to install, and that's funnier to try :D

 ## Installation